jart/django-bone/README.rst

 About
 =====

 Starting a new Django project?  django-bone will save you a day's worth of work by generating all the annoying boilerplate code for you.
-One simple command is all that's needed to set up everything you'd expect from a bona-fide python project: standard source code layout, setup.py, sphinx documentation, unit tests, version control, virtualenv, db migrations, nginx config, init.d file, jquery, deployment scripts, pretty css, etc.
+One simple command is all that's needed to set up everything you'd expect from a bona-fide python project: a setup file, documentation, unit tests, version control, virtualenv, db migrations, snazzy html5 boilerplate, js/css minimization, deployment scripts, init.d file, etc.

+django-bone tries to follow popular coding conventions as much as possible.
+The primary exception is that I've removed the ``manage.py`` hack.
+One of my biggest pet peeves about the Django community is that no one takes the time to write ``setup.py`` files and

 Usage